 Avoiding Widespread Gambling

-In contrast, Nevada-based Maverick Gaming is supporting competing legislation that would authorize widespread sports betting.
-HB 2478/SB 6277 would allow sports betting everywhere—in card rooms and on our mobile devices.
+A commercial gaming company (Maverick Gaming) has vowed to upend Washington’s safe and limited approach to gaming by dumping $30 million into legal battles, supporting dangerous legislation and possibly backing a ballot measure.
+This commercial gambling company wants widespread sports betting in Washington—in neighborhood card rooms and on our mobile devices.
+Neither the public nor the Legislature supports this massive expansion.
 States like New Jersey have opted for this ‘gaming everywhere’ approach.
 But concerns about the accessibility risks, particularly to children and other vulnerable populations, makes this the wrong approach for Washington.

-Under the tribal-supported legislation, the Washington state gaming footprint would not expand; it would stay within areas where gambling is currently allowed by law.
+Under the tribal-supported legislation, the Washington state gaming footprint will not expand; it will stay within areas where gambling is currently allowed by law.

 Understanding and Addressing Risks

 It’s essential to consider the potential impacts sports betting could have on vulnerable populations.
-We believe legislation that limits where sports betting takes place and relies on the existing proven, established regulatory structure is the best way to make sports betting legal and safe.
+These impacts are why tribes supported legislation to limit where sports betting takes place.
+Relying on the existing proven and established regulatory structure is the best way to make sports betting legal and safe.

-In addition, those offering sports betting must do all they can to confront problem gambling.
 Tribes are already leading efforts to prevent, identify and address problem gambling.
-Since 2008, tribes have contributed more than $19 million to support a wide range of solutions.
 Tribes are the main source of funding for problem gambling programs in Washington.
+Since 2008, they have contributed more than $20 million to support a wide range of solutions.

 Regulating Sports Betting Under a Proven System

-Limiting sports wagering to tribal facilities under existing compacts would best contain and regulate sports betting in Washington.
-Tribes and the State have been successfully regulating gaming for 28 years and the current gaming structure is proven.
+Limiting sports wagering to tribal facilities under existing compacts will best contain and regulate sports betting in Washington.
+Tribes and the State have successfully regulated gaming for 28 years and the current gaming structure is proven and trusted.